WE’RE HERE TO HELP

 Don’t delay, talk to us now

 At Anderson Gray Lawyers, we are happy to spend time listening to your story to understand how your dismissal happened.
-If we think you have a genuine and legitimate claim, then we’ll work with you achieving a fair and reasonable outcome on a no win, no fee basis.
+If we think you have a genuine and legitimate claim, then we’ll work with you on achieving a fair and reasonable outcome within a fee arrangement that suits your personal situation.
+This may include No Win, No Fee or Fixed Fee arrangements.